 Parody and satire are commonly mistaken for each other and rightfully so.
 Both utilize similar literary devices like exaggeration, humor, and irony for an end result.
-Where they differ is in their motives and scale.
+And where they differ is in their motives and scale.

 Satire aims to use these literary devices to draw attention to the flaws in human nature and behavior.
 Its motive is to cause audiences to think more deeply about a topic and to perhaps change their attitude or opinions toward it.

 Parody, on the other hand, aims to mimic the style or form of something or someone else (like an artist or film) to create humor.
-Parody utilizes what is familiar to an audience and combines it with exaggeration, irony and humor to entertain them.
+Therefore, parody utilizes what is familiar to an audience and combines it with exaggeration, irony and humor to entertain them.

 True, many parodies aim to mock politicians and celebrities which can be satirical.
 However, not all parodies are satires.